 - Purpose: Heavy, long-distance freight.
 These engines could be found throughout the Great Western Railway system.
 Altogether, 167 were built.
 No 2807 is the oldest GWR locomotive surviving in private hands.
 It was withdrawn in 1963 and was rescued from Barry scrapyard in 1981.
 It was returned to steam in 2010.

 4270 - “42xx” class tank locomotive.
 This locomotive's restoration started at Toddington in mid-2003 before it moved elsewhere until it returned in 2013.
 With the restoration complete, 4270 made its debut at the 2014 Cotswold Festival of Steam and is a regular performer on the GWSR.
-The loco should be back with us after repairs in July 18.

 - Wheel arrangement: 2-8-0T